prostojs/logger/README.md

 </a>
 </p>

-Plain simple logger with banner and colors based on `@prostojs/dye`
+Plain simple logger with banner and colors

 ## Install